Background on the Text: Seven Point Mind Training

 Nevertheless, as I said, not all the points are so strong, but many of the points within this teaching are.
 When we receive the teachings, then what they can do, perhaps, is inspire us.
 This is real bodhisattva training.
 It’s really how we become a bodhisattva, how we develop ourselves on the bodhisattva path.
 If this is seriously what we really want to do, we seriously want to reach enlightenment and benefit all others, well this is what we can aspire toward, having some idea of what’s lying ahead and not being naive about it.
 We shouldn’t fool ourselves into thinking that the path to enlightenment is so nice, and we’ll go on a nice Disneyland trip to enlightenment, thinking that “All the Buddha lands are so pretty, and everybody is so loving and kind” – like that.
 Let’s not be children about it.
 It requires great courage to follow the bodhisattva path; we will see that a little bit here.

 Developing Great Compassion and Training in the Preliminaries

 Prostration to great compassion.

 Often, we say “all sentient beings,” but that doesn’t mean anything to us.
-It’s very easy to say, but how many of us really seriously are thinking about the suffering of every insect in the universe; and we really want to work to help every single insect in the universe not only to get over the suffering of this life, but to achieve liberation and enlightenment?
+It’s very easy to say, but how many of us are seriously thinking about the suffering of every insect in the universe, and that we really want to work to help every single insect in the universe not only to get over the suffering of this life but to achieve liberation and enlightenment?
 This is not kid’s stuff.
-When they say “everybody”, they mean everybody.
+When they say “everybody,” they mean everybody.